huizezhang-sherry/ETC4860/README.md

  - **How does the intensity of action units looks like?**
 ![intensity_boxplot](images/intensity_boxplot_au.png)

 In Ekman's 20002 FACS manual, the intensity of Action unit is defined based on five classes: Trace(1), Slight(2), Marked or pronounced(3), Severe or extreme(4) and Maximum(5).
-From the plot, most of the action units have low intensity (the upper bounds of the box are at about one) and this is expected because usually in the court room judges are expected to behave neural.
+From the plot, most of the action units have low intensity (the upper bounds of the box are at about one) and this is expected because usually in the court room judges are expected to behave neutral.

 ![intense_point](images/is_intense.png)
 The points in the second plot are the one with intensity greater than 2.
 These are the points where the action units are slightly detected as per Ekman.
 It tells us that Edelman, Gageler and Nettle are the judges have stronger emotion that can be detected (since they have more points with intensity greater than 2).
 Different judges also have different time where they display stronger emotions.
 For example, Justice Nettle are more likely to have stronger emotion throughout the time when the appellent is speaking but only at the beginning and ending periold when the respondent is speaking.